Ngugi wa Thiong’o Feted

 Early this week, the American city of New Haven, Connecticut, was downcast before a drizzle melted, as a crowd of 1,000 roared at the indoor arena to appreciate the eight elderly men and women about to be crowned.

-That moment, now frozen in an official graduation picture that has been widely circulated, features two black men on either side of the front row, each clutching their graduation hat in their lap, posing for the cameras in solemn dignity.
+That moment, now frozen in an official graduation picture that has been widely circulated, features two black men on

 The man on the left is John Lewis, the American Congressman and legendary civil rights activist who worked with Martin Luther King Jnr; the man on the right is Prof Ngugi wa Thiong’o, the celebrated Kenyan writer and cultural theorist.

-This was at Yale University, when the two joined a pantheon of six others to receive honorary doctorates in this year’s commencement.
+This was at Yale University when the two joined a pantheon of six others to receive honorary doctorates in this year’s commencement.
 Other famous Americans in the line-up that Kenyans might be familiar with include megastar Stevie Wonder and former US Secretary of State John Kerry.

 Wonder danced and sang along as the university band gave a rendition of his hit, I Wish, while Yale University president Peter Salovey used Wonder’s own lyrics in the citation: his degree was “signed, sealed, delivered, it’s yours.”

 Ngugi’s citation read: “Author, playwright, activist, and scholar, you have shown us the power of words to change the world.
-You have written in English and in your Kenyan language, Gikuyu; you have worked in prison cells and in exile; and you have survived assassination attempts — all to bring attention to the plight of ordinary people in Kenya and around the world.
+You have written in English and in your Kenyan language, Gikuyu; you have worked in prison cells and in exile, and you have survived assassination attempts — all to bring attention to the plight of ordinary people in Kenya and around the world.

 “Brave wordsmith, for breaking down barriers, for showing us the potential of literature to incite change and promote justice, for helping us decolonise our minds and open them to new ideas, we are privileged to award you this degree of Doctor of Letters.”